 About me and my work

-I work with leaders whose organisations are changing, where human beings are involved in that change.
+I help leaders and their organisations through times of critical change.
 I believe that organisations change one conversation at a time.

 I am based in the Midlands in England, and work throughout the UK, continental Europe and beyond (I have run workshops in Sweden, Denmark, Finland and South Korea).